 Projects completed with librarian support have been associated with higher quality reporting of search strategy methods.
 For more reading, view the following article: Rethlefsen ML, Farrell AM, Osterhaus Trzasko LC, Brigham TJ.
 Librarian co-authors correlated with higher quality reported search strategies in general internal medicine systematic reviews.
 Journal of clinical epidemiology.
 2015;68(6):617-26.

-Most Hardin librarians have attended specialized training to prepare them to assist researchers with systematic review projects.
+Hardin librarians, who have specialized training preparing them for work on systematic literature review projects, are available to provide assistance to University of Iowa faculty, staff, and students.
 To get started, please complete the below request form or contact your subject librarian with questions.

 Hardin Librarians teach two workshops related to systematic reviews, detailed below, as well as many workshops related to database searching and managing records.
 Please view the HOW workshop page for additional details and to register.